Kirito-Ming/Kirito-Ming.github.io/content/publication/2024-TIP-MWFormer/index.md

 # Enter a publication type from the CSL standard.
 publication_types: ["article-journal"]
 # Publication name and optional abbreviated publication name.
-publication: "*IEEE Transactions on Image Processing, *(Early Access)"
+publication: "*IEEE Transactions on Image Processing, (Early Access)*"
-publication_short: "TIP"
+publication_short: ""

 abstract: Detailed information is not available